fspseva/bako-safe-user-guide/README.md

 > [!NOTE]
 > If using Passkey, the address shown here is the User Account address attached to the Passkey.
 It is different than
 > your Personal Vault Address.
-Please, do NOT send assets to this address.
+Please, DO NOT send assets to this address.

 **Navigation Menu**